esitarski/CrossMgr/README.md

 - 4G RAM
 - 10G HD space

-### Linux

-- Ubuntu 20.04 LTS or newer (other linux distributions may work but are not offically supported)
-- 4G RAM
-- 10G HD space

 ## User Installation

 As a user, you can install the CrossManager applications on Windows, Mac OSX, and Linux.
 Only x86 64 bit platforms are supported.
 The Windows and MacOSX versions are available as binary releases.
 See the Releases tab in the github repo for binaries.

-Unfortunately, Linux binaries cannot be supported because wxPython is not manylinux1 compliant (we are holding out hope for manylinux2).

-You can still run on Linux, but you have to run from the source code.
+You can still run on Linux too, but you have to run from the source code.

 ### Windows Installation